namfrans/Garage-Task-Manager-App/README.md

 have expected it to be done by another employee.
 To solve this problem, Valentine requested a system that sees him out of this problem.
 Below are some of the key
 requirements:

-• Valentine or senior staff should be able to add a job, that is, car details that have to be worked on;
+-Valentine or senior staff should be able to add a job, that is, car details that have to be worked on;
-• Upon finishing a task from a checklist, an employee who worked on a task should mark it as done and add additional comments if available.
+-Upon finishing a task from a checklist, an employee who worked on a task should mark it as done and add additional comments if available.
 This allows Valentine to track tasks done by individuals and also ensures that all tasks were done before a vehicle leaves their garage;
-• Valentine should also be able to assign tasks on a job when he is away.
+-Valentine should also be able to assign tasks on a job when he is away.
-• Generate reports of tasks done by individual employees on a daily or monthly basis.
+-Generate reports of tasks done by individual employees on a daily or monthly basis.